MetPX/sarracenia/doc/design/use-cases/uc010_EC2Science.rst

 	wants to transfer a file to the high performance computing science.gc.ca

     AMQP layer:
-	So Earnest fires up dd-post on server svrEC-Burlington...
+	So Earnest fires up sr-post on server svrEC-Burlington...
 			broker target: amqp://uearnest@svrsftp.science.gc.ca/
 				which means he posts on the xac_earnest exchange.

 	now... science.gc.ca cannot initiate a connection to svrEC-Burlington (no inbound to EC) so to send it, one must do::

-	    dd-sender,
+	    sr-sender,
 		subscribed to xac_earnest... and then sending the files posting the log to xac_earnest as well.